KGrewal1/Dihedrals/README.md

 # Dihedrals

-This contains rust and python code to predict whether two dihedral configurations are connected by a single transition state (TS), and if they are, what that TS is.
+This repository contains rust and python code to predict whether two dihedral configurations are connected by a single transition state (TS), and if they are, what that TS is.

 ## Architecture

-The input of the model to predict connections is a tensor of deminsions $[n_{\text{inputs}}, 1, 2, 178]$, encoding both the 178 dihedrals of the starting state and the 178 dihedrals of the final state.
-This is put through a convolutional layer with kernel size $3\times 3$ , input channels 1, output channels 1 anf [half padding](https://github.com/vdumoulin/conv_arithmetic/tree/master) to produce another tensor of dimensions $[n_{\text{inputs}}, 1, 2, 178]$ (the convolutional layer helps directly encode local effects, importantly that there is a relation between a dihedral in the start and the same dihedral in the end state).
+The input of the model to predict connections is a tensor of dimensions $[n_{\text{inputs}}, 1, 2, 178]$, encoding both the 178 dihedrals of the starting state and the 178 dihedrals of the final state.
+This is put through a convolutional layer with kernel size $3\times 3$ , input channels 1, output channels 1 and [half padding](https://github.com/vdumoulin/conv_arithmetic/tree/master) to produce another tensor of dimensions $[n_{\text{inputs}}, 1, 2, 178]$ (the convolutional layer helps directly encode local effects, specifically there is a relation between a dihedral in the start and the same dihedral in the end state).

 The convolutional layer is then flattened to a tensor of dimensions $[n_{\text{inputs}}, 356]$, which is then put through a fully connected linear layer with 356 inputs and 356 outputs and a $\tanh$ activation function, to produce a tensor of dimensions $[n_{\text{inputs}}, 356]$.
-This output is then put through a linear layer with 356 inputs and 1 output, and a sigmoid activation function to get a probability of connection for each of the inputs.
+This output is then put through a linear layer with 356 inputs and 1 output, and a sigmoid activation function to produce a probability of connection for each of the inputs.

 ### Training

 For training the loss function used is binary cross entropy loss between the predicted and actual connections.

-In training [droupout layers](https://arxiv.org/abs/1207.0580) are used to preventing overfitting and co-adpatation: a dropout layer with dropout rate 0.2 is used on the training inputs and a layer with dropout rate 0.6 is used between the two linear layers.
+In training [dropout layers](https://arxiv.org/abs/1207.0580) are used to preventing overfitting and co-adpatation: a dropout layer with dropout rate 0.2 is used on the training inputs and a layer with dropout rate 0.6 is used between the two linear layers.

-As this is obviously stochastic, the optimiser used is also a stochastic optimiser, specifically [NAdam](https://docs.rs/candle-optimisers/latest/candle_optimisers/nadam/index.html), and incorporation of Nesterov momentum into Adam.
+As this is stochastic, the optimiser used is a stochastic optimiser, specifically [NAdam](https://docs.rs/candle-optimisers/latest/candle_optimisers/nadam/index.html): an incorporation of Nesterov momentum into Adam.

 ## Usage